Saul Kripke: Truth

+Legacy

 Saul Kripke Center

 The mission of the Saul Kripke Center at the Graduate Center of the City University of New York is to preserve and to promote Kripke's work.
 Its director is Yale Weiss.
 The Saul Kripke Center holds events related to Kripke's work and is creating a digital archive of previously unpublished recordings of his lectures, lecture notes, and correspondence dating to the 1950s.
 In his review of Kripke's Philosophical Troubles, philosopher Mark Crimmins wrote, "That four of the most admired and discussed essays in 1970s philosophy are here is enough to make this first volume of Saul Kripke's collected articles a must-have...
 The reader's delight will grow as hints are dropped that there is a great deal more to come in this series being prepared by Kripke and an ace team of philosopher-editors at the Saul Kripke Center at The Graduate Center of the City University of New York."